openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 If the declaring class supports `Q` types (is marked `ACC_PRIMITIVE`) the return type may be the `Q` type of that class, or (as with regular value classes) an appropriate `L` type.
-An unnamed factory method for a primitive _usually_ returns the `Q` type type of its class, and for a non-primitive value class it _usually_ returns the `L` type.
+An unnamed factory method for a primitive _usually_ returns the `Q` type of its class, and for a non-primitive value class it _usually_ returns the `L` type.
 (Returning other types is a necessary option for hidden value classes, and may be useful in other specialized translation strategies.)